 Next up, I needed a centerpiece that would coordinate nicely with my theme and place settings.
 I remembered I had a large box of moss I had ordered for another project.
 So, I arranged a slightly irregular shape in the center of the table with the moss.

 My daughter recently gifted me with a large round woven basket tray, so I added that on top of the moss.

 Side note, you can obviously add the basket to your table first, then spread a bit of moss around it to conserve the amount of moss you use.

 I’ve had this cute concrete bunny for years, and he was the first to go into the tray.
 I layed a few of the “real touch” tulips in his basket.

 For some height, I added a potted english ivy that is growing on a topiary.
 A large grapevine birds nest filled with book page decoupaged eggs was added to my display and a potted flowering plant was tucked in to fill in the remaining space.

-I hope you enjoyed seeing a beautiful spring inspired tablescape!
-I loved being creative and putting it together with things I already had on hand.
+I hope you enjoyed seeing how to create a neutral spring tablescape!
+I loved thinking outside the box and putting it together with things I already had on hand.

-If you have questions or comments, I would love to hear, so please leave a comment at the end of the post.
+If you have questions or comments, I would love to hear.

 Be sure and subscribe to the blog, so you don’t miss any inspiration, recipes, tips, and decorating ideas.
 And I would love for you to follow me on Pinterest, Instagram, and Facebook.